 Belarus faced a political crisis following an Aug.
-9 election marred by vote-rigging allegations that led to mass protests against Lukashenko, who has been in power since 1994.
+9 election marred by vote-rigging allegations that led to mass demonstrations against leader Alexander Lukashenko, who has been in power since 1994.

-Ukraine froze contact with neighbouring Belarus last year and joined with the European Union in condemning the elections as not free or fair.
+Last year, Ukraine froze contact with neighbouring Belarus and joined the European Union in condemning the elections as not free or fair.
 Lukashenko denies electoral fraud.

 The draft resolution says personal economic sanctions against Minsk officials will be imposed for a three-year period, but does not contain details of the restrictions or names of those affected.